 Before my visit to Cambridge, England, punting meant kicking the ball to the other team in American football.
 Well, here there is a totally different type of punting.
 It involves a canoe-like boat that you maneuver around using a long pole.
 We decided to give punting in Cambridge a go, and it turned out to be an adventure.

-We walked along the river towards the section where they allow punting.
+We walked along the Cam river towards the section where they allow punting.
 We saw some traditional canal boats and there were also many nice restaurants right on the river.
-An eager salesman approached us and asked if we were interested in punting.
+An eager salesman approached us and asked if we were interested in punting on the Cam.
 There are two options – you can do the punting yourself or you can join a group tour with an experienced punter who will also teach you more about Cambridge.

 The salesman warned us that because it was a “bank holiday weekend” (long weekend in American English), the river was very crowded and he had already seen several people fall into the water.
 I panicked a bit – I didn’t want to fall in the water.
 Luckily, Russell, my boyfriend, is braver than I am and he insisted we do it ourselves.
 He agreed he would do the punting, although he told me I should really try it at some point.
 We decided to grab some paninis at a small shop and enjoy it outside by the river.
 Then we were ready to try punting in Cambridge.